An old, rusty refrigerator standing next to a bicycle leaning against a wooden fence with a rusted metal and wood background and a clear blue sky.

 Good Self-Catering

 Riyadh's newer districts have a growing plant-based café scene.
-The risk is meat stock hidden in rice dishes — the phrase "bila lahm, bila dajaj, bila maraq" (no meat, no chicken, no broth) covers the main risks.
+The risk is meat stock hidden in rice dishes.
+The phrase "bila lahm, bila dajaj, bila maraq" (no meat, no chicken, no broth) covers the main risks.
 GCC allergen labelling on packaged food is functional.

 🇬🇭